IBM/sms-spam-filter-using-hortonworks/README.md

 #### 3. Run Spam Filter Pyspark Model in HDP cluster using %% within DSX Local

-With the remote spark session created, use %%spark as a notation which will run the cell contents in remote spark service in the HDP cluster.
+With the remote Spark session created, use %%spark as a notation which will run the cell contents in remote Spark service in the HDP cluster.

-Note: If you use %spark - it will run the cell contents in local spark in DSX Local
+Note: If you use %spark - it will run the cell contents in local Spark in DSX Local

 ![](doc/source/images/Executing-in-remote-spark-context.png)